-To understand the capabilities of the victims and the attacker we summarize their most important Bluetooth features in Table 3.
+Table 3 presents the relevant Bluetooth features supported by Alice and BobTo understand the capabilities of the victims and the attacker we summarize their most important Bluetooth features in Table 3.
 We note that Bob is capable of using CTKD over BLE even if he does not support "Secure Connections" over BT and does not support Bluetooth version 4.2.
-This confirms the "Secure Connections" cross-transport issue (CTI 2) that we discuss.
-Furthermore to conduct the attacks we had to develop an attack device that enabled us to change all the features in Table 3.
+This confirms the "Secure Connections" cross-transport issue (CTI 2) that we discussin Section 3.4.
+Furthermore to conduct the attacks we had to develop an attack device that enabled us to change all the features in Table 3also shows the featuressupported by Charlie, and indicates with an asterisk () the features that we can modify with our implementation of the BLUR attacks.
+For example, our implementation enables to send pairing requests over BT and BLE with with arbitrary Bluetooth addresses, names, associations, "Secure Connections" (SC) support, and authentication requirements (AuthReg).
 Some of those features, such as the version and subversion numbers, are particularly challenging to modify as they require patching a Bluetooth firmware that is typically proprietary and closed-source.